top of page

 University of Toronto Medicine Communauté Française

-The UTMCF is a group of medical students dedicated to encouraging a new generation of culturally aware and bilingual physicians who can provide optimal healthcare to patients in French.
-It was founded in 2014 in response to the lack of French health human resources and means for students to equip themselves with tools necessary to pursue a career in a French- speaking environment.
+The UTMCF is a group of medical students dedicated to cultivating French conversational and clinical abilities through conversation circles, clinical skills nights, and resources.
+It was founded in 2014 in response to the lack of French health human resources and means for students to equip themselves with tools necessary to pursue a career in a French-speaking environment.

 Korean Medical Students Association